Air Rage and Other Nicotine Notes

 In case you’re wondering what this has got to do with smoking, let me tell you.

-This nice round 5 per cent figure, however, has been disputed (see, for example, https://www.nicotinemonkey.com/e-cigarettes-are-95-safer-than-smoking-or-are-they-2/) though it’s nonetheless frequently quoted by e-cigarette enthusiasts.
+This nice round 5 per cent figure, however, has been disputed though it’s nonetheless frequently quoted by e-cigarette enthusiasts.

 Unfortunately, this may be no more than wishful thinking, because the reality is that no one can know what the effects will be of sucking e-cigarette vapour into your lungs many times daily for twenty years or more.
-Common sense tells you that, although vaping (as the use of e-cigarettes is known) may be safer than smoking conventional cigarettes, it’s unlikely to do you any good and could cause serious health problems.
+Common sense will tell you that although vaping may be safer than smoking conventional cigarettes, it’s unlikely to do you any good and could cause serious health problems.
 Why take the risk?

 On a black note…